arphie/Elevator_test/README.md

 - Click "Dispatch".
 - When the elevator stops at floor 3, check the terminal: "Added Rider: Bob" and "Request removed".
 - When it stops at floor 9: "Rider leaving: Bob".

-Exam requirement is upto level 6, but you can work upto level 9 if you want to.

 ## Description